-The Fund generally will be required to withhold U.S. federal tax ("backup withholding") from dividends paid, capital gain distributions, and redemption proceeds to shareholders, currently at a rate of 24%, if (1) the shareholder fails to furnish the Fund with the shareholder's correct taxpayer identification number or social security number, (2) the IRS notifies the shareholder or the Fund that the shareholder has failed to report properly certain interest and dividend income to the IRS and to respond to notices to that effect, or (3) when required to do so, the shareholder fails to certify that he or she is not subject to backup withholding.
-Any amounts withheld may be credited against the shareholder's U.S. federal income tax liability if timely filings are made to the IRS.
+The Fund generally will be required to withhold U.S. Federal income tax ("backup withholding") from dividends paid, capital gain distributions, and redemption proceeds to shareholders if (1) the shareholder fails to furnish the Fund with the shareholder's correct taxpayer identification number or social security number, (2) the IRS notifies the shareholder or the Fund that the shareholder has failed to report properly certain interest and dividend income to the IRS and to respond to notices to that effect, or (3) when required to do so, the shareholder fails to certify that he or she is not subject to backup withholding.
+Any amounts withheld may be credited against the shareholder's U.S. Federal income tax liability.